 - I hiccuped every day from the time I was a sophomore in college until about the time I had my first child.
 I would hiccup every few minutes and learned how to silence them so I could get through class and other important events like weddings without causing a scene.

 - In college, I studied computer science but knew that if I should ever marry and have children I wanted to be a stay-at-home mom.
 I spoke of this to a friend in computer lab once, and little did I know that my future husband was in the room and heard our conversation.

 - I helped my dad seine a small pond on the day my parents moved me to graduate school.
 Fortunately, my dad never asked me to do that again as I kept sinking in the mud.
-I do love to fish and am spoiled by their family-friendly pay lakes.
+I do love to fish and am spoiled by great fishing on their homestead.